testingisdocumenting/webtau/webtau-docs/webtau/index.md

 ``````

-Tests can be written in any JVM language with language specific syntactic sugar where applicable.
+Tests can be written in any JVM language.
+Language specific syntactic sugar is available for `Groovy`.

 :include-file: scenarios/ui/searchWithPages.groovy {title: "Web UI test"}